rocky-linux/sig-core-toolkit/README.md

 PR's against the main branch will be closed.

 PR's are preferred at the [RESF Git Service](https://git.resf.org).
+PR's against github will be closed.